Force over Distance: What Falls Away Is Always

 Wray flinches, as, across the room, one of the Nakai hisses menacingly at Barnes.

 Wray knows people because she talks to them.
-She understands group psychology and she’s made a study of the vagaries of human social constructs.
+She understands group psychology and she’s made a study of human social constructs.
 She’s thoughtful.
 She knows the value of order and of regulation, but she doesn’t love these things for themselves.
 She loves them because of that which has been built atop them.
 Peace.
 Harmony.
 A platform to launch oneself at the stars.

 Don’t think of Sharon, don’t think of her.